Debugging Concurrent Programs

 Limitations of TSan

-TSan is powerful, but it's not a silver bullet.
-We must be clear about its limitations.
+TSan is effective, but it is not a silver bullet.
+We must be aware of its limitations.

 First, the performance overhead is significant.
-TSan's typical overhead is a 5-15x runtime slowdown and a 5-10x memory overhead.
-This means you can't run TSan in production—it's strictly for testing and CI.
-The good news is you don't need to run it in production, because TSan detects code logic issues, not runtime environment issues.
+TSan typically incurs a slowdown of 5 to 15 times the execution speed and increases memory usage by 5 to 10 times.
+This means you cannot run TSan in a production environment—it is intended for testing and CI pipelines only.
+The good news is that you don't need to run it in production, because TSan detects code logic issues, not runtime environment issues.

 Second, TSan can only detect data races on code paths that are actually executed during your tests.
-If your test coverage is insufficient, some races might never be triggered.
-So when using TSan, your concurrent tests need to cover various thread interleaving scenarios as much as possible—for example, running multiple rounds with different thread counts and different task granularities.
+If your test coverage is insufficient, some races may never be triggered.
+Therefore, when using TSan, your concurrency tests should cover various thread interleaving scenarios as thoroughly as possible—for example, by running multiple rounds with different thread counts and task granularities.

 There is also an easily overlooked issue: TSan has limited recognition of custom synchronization mechanisms.
-If you implement a spinlock or barrier based on std::atomic yourself but don't use TSan's annotation interfaces (__tsan_acquire / __tsan_release), TSan might produce false positives (treating your custom synchronization as no synchronization) or false negatives.
-For standard std::mutex, std::atomic, std::condition_variable, etc., TSan can recognize them correctly; but if you have custom synchronization primitives, extra handling is required.
+If you implement a custom spinlock or barrier based on std::atomic but do not use the annotation interfaces provided by TSan (__tsan_acquire / __tsan_release), TSan may produce false positives (treating your custom synchronization as no synchronization at all) or false negatives.
+TSan correctly identifies standard primitives like std::mutex, std::atomic, and std::condition_variable, but if you have custom synchronization primitives, they require extra handling.

-⚠️ Warning: TSan and ASan cannot be enabled simultaneously.
-If your project already uses ASan for memory error detection, you need to build a separate TSan version.
-The common practice is to run two sets of tests in CI—one with ASan, one with TSan.
+⚠️ Note: TSan and ASan cannot be enabled simultaneously.
+If your project already uses ASan for memory error detection, you need to build a separate version for TSan.
+The common practice is to run two separate test suites in CI—one with ASan and one with TSan.

-Helgrind is a thread error detector in the Valgrind toolset.
-Unlike TSan's compile-time instrumentation, Valgrind uses dynamic binary instrumentation (DBI)—it doesn't require recompiling your program, but instead dynamically analyzes every instruction at runtime.
+Helgrind is a thread error detector within the Valgrind toolset.
+Unlike TSan's compile-time instrumentation, Valgrind uses dynamic binary instrumentation (DBI)—it does not require recompiling your program, but instead dynamically analyzes every instruction at runtime.

-Helgrind uses happens-before-based lockset analysis.
+Helgrind utilizes happens-before lockset analysis.
 It tracks all pthread synchronization operations in the program (mutex lock/unlock, thread create/join, condition variable signal/wait) to build a happens-before relationship graph between threads.
-At the same time, it maintains a "lockset" (the set of currently held locks) for each thread, and checks on every memory access: if two threads access the same memory location and the intersection of their locksets is empty (meaning no shared lock protection), it reports a potential data race.
+Simultaneously, it maintains a "lock set" (the set of locks currently held) for each thread and checks every memory access: if two threads access the same memory location and the intersection of their lock sets is empty (meaning no common lock protects the access), it reports a potential data race.

-Additionally, Helgrind builds a "lock order graph."
-If it observes lock A being acquired before lock B (forming an edge A -> B), and later observes the order B -> A in another thread, a cycle appears in the graph—this is a potential dead lock.
+Furthermore, Helgrind builds a "lock order graph."
+If it observes lock A being acquired before lock B (forming an edge A -> B), and later observes the order B -> A in another thread, a cycle appears in the graph—indicating a potential deadlock.

-Using Helgrind requires no recompilation—just run it directly:
+Using Helgrind does not require recompilation; you can run it directly:

-Let's look at a classic lock order problem—two threads acquiring two locks in different orders, which is a breeding ground for dead locks.
+Let's look at a classic lock ordering problem—two threads acquiring two locks in different orders, which is a breeding ground for deadlocks.

 #include <mutex>